shijistar/enum-plus/README.md

 3. **Semantic Clarity:** Ensure enum and member names have clear semantics.
 Good semantic naming serves as self-documentation, making code intent explicit and reducing cognitive overhead.
 4. **Single Responsibility Principle:** Each enum type should represent a single, cohesive set of related constants.
 Avoiding overlapping responsibilities between different enum types.
 5. **Provide JSDoc Comments:** Provide JSDoc comments for each enum member and the enum type itself, explaining their purpose and usage.
 Comprehensive documentation enables IDE hover tooltips and improves code readability and maintainability.
-6. **Internationalization Architecture:** Plan for internationalization from the outset by leveraging the library’s built-in [localization](#localization) features.
+6. **Internationalization Architecture:** Plan for internationalization from the outset by leveraging the library's [localization](#localization) features.
 A well-designed internationalization architecture minimizes future refactoring and facilitates global scalability.

 Here is an example that combines the above best practices to define an enum: